 We are conducting one or more clinical trials outside the United States, including in Europe, and we may conduct trials in the future in Asia.
 The acceptance of data from clinical trials conducted outside the United States or another jurisdiction by the FDA or comparable foreign regulatory authority may be subject to certain conditions or may not be accepted at all.
 In cases where data from foreign clinical trials are intended to serve as the basis for marketing approval in the United States, the FDA will generally not approve the application on the basis of foreign data alone unless (i) the data are applicable to the U.S. population and U.S. medical practice; and (ii) the trials were performed by clinical investigators of recognized competence and pursuant to good clinical practice, or GCP, regulations.
 In general, the patient population for any clinical trials conducted outside the United States must be representative of the population for whom we intend to label the product candidate in the United States.
 Additionally, the FDA's clinical trial requirements, including sufficient size of patient populations and statistical powering, must be met.
 Many foreign regulatory authorities have similar approval requirements.
 In addition, such foreign trials would be subject to the applicable local laws of the foreign jurisdictions where the trials are conducted.
-There can be no assurance that the FDA or any comparable foreign regulatory authority will accept data from trials conducted outside of the United States or the applicable jurisdiction.
-If the FDA or any comparable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which could be costly and time-consuming, and which may result in product candidates that we may develop not receiving approval for commercialization in the applicable jurisdiction.
+There can be no assurance that the FDA or any comparable foreign regulatory authority does not accept such data, it would result in the United States or the applicable jurisdiction.
+If the FDA or any comparable foreign regulatory authority does not accept such data, it would result in the approval for commercialization in the applicable jurisdiction.